There few assistants in college football who pulled in a better recruiting haul this year than Kendal Briles.

 There was a lot of talk leading up to the bowl game about him possibly taking a job elsewhere.
 How did you guys handle that behind the scenes, and what was it like with all that around you?

 Briles: To be honest with you, it never came up inside this office or practice field with our players.
 People say stuff, put stuff out there.
+No telling what’s true and not true.
 But if other people are coming after your head coach, then you’re doing something right.
 But I think Baylor University understands the coach we have here, and weren’t going to let him go anywhere.
 And Art Briles understands how much he loves Baylor, and doesn’t want to go anywhere.
 It’s a great marriage, and we’re looking forward to being here a long time.

 What’s the one thing about your dad that people don’t know about him?

 Briles: Everyone knows he’s competitive.
 But if he sends you a text message to play golf at 11:30 in the morning, you better understand you’re getting into a war.
-He’s not going out there to enjoy the scenery or to a swing a club.
+He’s not going out there to enjoy the scenery.
 He’s going out there to kick someone’s [butt].
 Most people don’t know that.
 But it better be understood by the people getting into that situation.